 According to the Illinois Dram Shop Law, you may have a claim against a bar, tavern, or lounge which provided the alcohol that caused the driver to become intoxicated.
-While some states require that the survivors of a drunk driving accident prove that the bartender or others knew the driver was intoxicated, the Illinois law does not require signs of visible intoxication in order to hold the bar liable.
+While some states require that the survivors of a drunk driving accident prove that the bartender or others knew the driver was intoxicated, the Illinois law does not require signs of visible intoxication to hold the bar liable.
 Instead, you will need to prove that:

 - The person who killed your loved one was intoxicated.

 - That person was intoxicated because of alcohol sold to him by the bar.

 - It was the intoxication, and not some other form of negligence, that caused the accident and your loved one’s death.

 Holding the bar responsible in no way lets the drunk driver off the hook.
 The driver may still be found liable for their actions.
 However, it may help your family recover damages, and it may send a valuable message to other Illinois bars.